-My impressions of springtime in Cornwall this year as spring days are almost behind us now, so I thought now was a good time to look back over the heady days of spring as the Cornish lanes fill with wild flowers and the hedgerows are full of blossom; at the Cornish cliffs decked with sea thrift, with the fabulous vanilla scent of the gorse drifting through the air laced with the tang of sea salt.
+Springtime in Cornwall – such a wonderful season that is almost behind us now.
+So I thought now was a good time to look back over my impressions of the heady days of spring.
+Of days when the Cornish lanes fill with wild flowers and the hedgerows are full of blossom; of the Cornish cliffs decked with sea thrift, with the fabulous vanilla scent of the gorse drifting through the air laced with the tang of sea salt.

 Time to remember the ancient stone circles, revealed again this spring, ever enigmatic. within clouds of blue bells and lastly the old engine houses lovingly preserved relics of the Cornish mine industry shrouded now by verdant green, as nature reclaim its own once more from the industrial landscape of the past.